-Biodegradability-Mirel will biodegrade due to the action of microbial agents in a wide variety of conditions, including both backyard and municipal compost, soil, anaerobic environments such as those found in municipal waste treatment facilities and septic systems, and marine, wetland and fresh water environments.
+Biodegradability-Mirel will biodegrade due to the action of microbial agents in a wide variety of conditions, including home and industrial compost systems, soil, anaerobic environments such as those found in anaerobic digesters and septic systems, and marine, fresh water environments.
+The rate and extent of Mirel's biodegradability will depend on the size and shape of the articles made from it as well as the specific end-of-life environment.
+However, like nearly all bioplastics, Mirel is not designed to biodegrade in landfills.
 Many plastics considered to be biodegradable only degrade in a controlled municipal industrial compost facility.

 Biobased, Renewable Feedstocks-Because fossil fuels are the primary feedstock for the plastics industry, polymer prices can be adversely affected by fossil fuel supply disruptions and price volatility.
-Mirel is produced using biobased, renewable feedstock, which are sustainable and may lead to a more predictable cost structure when compared to petroleum-based plastic.
+Mirel is produced using a biobased, renewable feedstock, which may lead to a more predictable cost structure when compared to petroleum-based plastic.
 Biobased feedstock generates carbon through photosynthesis, which takes carbon out of the air.
 The use of fossil fuels as feedstock extracts carbon from the ground.
 Taking carbon out of the air, as opposed to extracting it from the ground, reduces greenhouse gases and improves the carbon footprint of the raw materials used to produce plastic.